SimonGenin/SilverKitDocumentation/README.md

     </a>
 </div>

+In more detais, once SilverKit is used in your code, all kind of interaction metrics are gathered.
+From them, a system tries to detect if something seems wrong, such as repeated miss clicks near a button.
+If there is indeed an anomaly infered, actions are taken to update the interface reactively.
+In the case of the miss clicked button, it might be an increase size of the its font and/or its shape.

+SilverKit can collect a quite bunch of metrics and take many different actions on the interface.
+Everything is configurable, so that the developper stays in full control of his application.

+SilverKit comes also with more complex interaction scheme such as task completion analysis.
+Of course, those more advanced features required more investment from developers and aren't just pluggable in the code like some other features are.

 # Example

 SilverKit provides a clear API and a set of convenient html tag data attributes.
 With very few modification, elements get more accessible to people with deficiences.